zainabmeerza/battleships/README.md

 <li>In the settings, the 'Buildpacks' were set by selected 'Python" first, followed by 'Node.js'.
 <li>Scrolling down in the settings, a <em>Config Var</em> was added with the key set to <strong>PORT</strong> and the value is <strong>8000</strong></li>
 <li>Next, the Deploy menu was selected, and GitHub was chosen as the "Deployment method"</li>
-<li>'Connect too Github' was selected, and the repository name was searched and chosen.
+<li>'Connect to Github' was selected, and the repository name was searched and chosen.
 'Connect' was then clicked to link the Github project repositry code to the Heroku app.</li>
 <li>Scrolling down, 'Enable Automatic Deploys" was chosen, and the 'Deploy Branch' was selected.</li>
 <li>After waiting a few moments for the app to build, a 'view app' button appeared which takes you to the deployed app</li>